Bolivia at the 2020 Summer Olympics

 Bolivia competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, due to the COVID-19 pandemic.
 It was the nation's fifteenth appearance at the Summer Olympics, since its debut in 1936.

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

-Bolivia received the universality slots from IAAF to send two athletes (one men and one women) to the Olympics.
+Bolivia received universality slots from IAAF to send two athletes (one man and one woman).